HBroHei/NSMRWii/README.md

 # NSMRWii
- A general New Super Mario Bros Wii Randomizer\
+ A New Super Mario Bros Wii Randomizer for general use such as enemy randomization\
  Currently the project is a work-in-progress.

 ## Features